justinjohnso-itp/cdev-iot-device-project/nodejs-dashboard/README.md

-# Piano Activity Dashboard
+# Piano Dashboard

-A real-time dashboard that tracks piano activity using MQTT, Node.js, and Vercel Postgres.
-This project visualizes data from a connected piano setup with sensors that detect player presence and notes played.
+A dashboard application that visualizes piano activity data from MQTT messages.

 ## Features